• Skip to primary navigation

 #5.
 Social work

 Professionals here play an important role in society.
-They connect families, children, and individuals with local resources as well as counseling and treatment services.
-This profession prepares you for various roles in the job market, in addition to further education and advanced licenses.
+They connect families, children, and individuals with local resources and counseling and treatment services.
+This profession prepares you for various roles in the job market, besides further education and advanced licenses.

 Here, you’ll take courses on topics such as social work policy, gender studies, trauma therapy, addiction advice, and behavioral sciences.
-Training courses in this specialty do not usually include high-level mathematics or natural sciences.
+Training courses in this specialty rarely include high-level mathematics or natural sciences.
 For this reason, people consider it as one of the easiest college majors.

 This program often requires you to complete a training requirement in your final year towards obtaining a license or certificate.
-This training, in the form of internships, helps boost your GPA.
+This training, as internships, helps boost your GPA.

 Students under this discipline have an average GPA of 3.6.